Tommy's Place/12 Adler Place: Police investigations

 Beginning in the late 1940s, a homophobic moral panic and wave of repression swept across the United States, including in San Francisco.
 This was known as the Lavender Scare.
 In 1951, the San Francisco Police Department defined a new category of crime: "sex offenses."
 This category was designated for nonviolent sexual crimes outside of prostitution, such as obscene literature, public exposure, and contributing to juvenile delinquency.
 Meanwhile, in June 1954, the San Francisco Examiner published an article, which claimed "a marked influx recently of homosexuals" and that homosexuals "preyed on" teenagers and people's weaknesses.
 The newspaper then published an editorial demanding that police take action.

 In 1953, Tommy's Place was placed on an "off-limits" list created by the US military, after it was cited for "undesirable conditions which adversely affect the health and welfare of service personnel."
 Later, in early 1954, parents of two San Francisco teenagers lodged a police complaint, stating that their daughters were frequenting the bar and becoming intoxicated from drugs provided by adult women.
 Thus, the police opened an investigation into the bar, where they interviewed dozens of local teenagers, ranging from 14 to 18 years old.

 The investigations produced a series of findings.
 The teenagers spoke of a butch-femme social dynamic that was centered around Tommy's Place/12 Adler Place.
 Police reports detailed that teens had recruited other youth to wear "mannish clothes," call themselves "butch" and "femme," and visit the bars.
 The teens claimed that they were able to purchase various drugs, such as marijuana and benzedrines, at the bars.
 They also stated that they were "accosted" by older women and, in some cases, by men.
 Furthermore, some teens spoke of a 51-year old African-American male carpenter, named Jessie Joseph Winston.
-They claimed that Winston was a regular patron of Tommy's Place/12 Adler Place, and they he had often invited them back to his apartment for parties.
+They claimed that Winston was a regular patron of Tommy's Place/12 Adler Place, and that he had often invited them back to his apartment for parties.

 In June 1954, Police Chief Michael Gaffey launched a campaign against homosexuality.
 He stated his plans to "clean the homosexuals from the streets, the public rooms and the parks where their actions have become intolerably offensive."
 In June 1954, the police began to arrest men in bars and parks with accusations of homosexual activity, and they launched investigations into five Tenderloin bars.
 In August 1954, Gaffey issued complaints to the liquor board, stating that they were too lenient on bars that catered to homosexuals.
 He protested against the liquor licenses of specific bars, which included Mona's 440 Club.